Labeled four cycles and the $K(\pi,1)$-conjecture for Artin groups: Folded Artin complexes and Artin groups of generalized cyclic type

-For Assertion 3, we induct on $|\Lambda|-|\Lambda'|$.
+For Assertion 3, we induct on $|\Lambda|-|C'|$.
 The base case where this quantity is $0$ follows from Proposition~\ref{prop:single cycle}.
-Now we claim for any vertex $s\in \Lambda$, each component of $\Lambda\setminus\{s\}$ satisfies the $K(\pi,1)$-conjecture.
-If $s$ is not the unique vertex in $f^{-1}(f(s))$, then $f$ induces a special folding from the component in $\Lambda\setminus\{s\}$ to $\Lambda'$, and the claim follows from the induction assumption.
-The case $s$ is the unique vertex in $f^{-1}(f(s))$ is similar to the proof of Corollary~\ref{cor:contractible} (2) (i.e. by an extra layer of induction on the number of vertices in $\Lambda'\setminus C'$).
-Now we are done by Theorem~\ref{thm:combine}. \end{proof}
+By Assertion 2, it suffices to show the claim that for any node $s\in \Lambda$, each component of $\Lambda\setminus\{s\}$ satisfies the $K(\pi,1)$-conjecture.
+If $s$ is not the only node in $f^{-1}(f(s))$, then $f$ induces a special folding from the component in $\Lambda\setminus\{s\}$ to $\Lambda'$ which still satisfies the assumptions of Theorem~\ref{thm:folded} (by Proposition~\ref{prop:inherit} and \cite[Corollary 2.4]{godelle2012k}), and the claim follows from the induction assumption.
+Now suppose $s$ is the only node in $f^{-1}(f(s))$.